philip-reed/philip-reed.github.io/index.md

 ## About Me

 .Net Software Developer with over 15 years of experience writing software.
+Father of 2, who enjoys mountain biking, walking, and spending time with family.

 ### <i class="fas fa-fw fa-baby"></i> Where I started
 Fresh from uni at Sheffield Hallam, I started working for a company as a **Software Developer** writing embedded C++ for set-top boxes for satellite TV.